 The Garmin aera660 isn’t quite as portable as other models, but its touchscreen display will win many pilots over.

-It has built-in GPS/GLONASS that when used together provide more accuracy than other units that use either alone.
+It has built-in GPS/GLONASS that when I used them together provided more accuracy than other units that use either alone.

 Besides coming packed with more features and capabilities than other GPSes, the aera660 richly colored, easy to read display in all conditions is a big selling point over other models.